-- (ii) The Ordinary Resolution 6 proposed in item 7 above, if passed, is to empower the Directors to allot and issue shares in the capital of the Company and/or Instruments (as defined above).
-The aggregate number of shares to be issued pursuant to Resolution 6 (including shares to be issued in pursuance of Instruments made or granted) shall not exceed one hundred per centum (100%) of the total number of issued shares (excluding treasury shares and subsidiary holdings, if any), with a sub-limit of fifty per centum (50%) for share issued other than on a pro-rata basis (including shares to be issued in pursuance of Instruments made or granted pursuant to this resolution) to shareholders with registered addresses in Singapore.
-For the purpose of determining the aggregate number of shares that may be issued, the percentage of the total number of issued shares (excluding treasury shares and subsidiary holdings, if any) at the time of the passing of Resolution 6, after adjusting for (i) new shares arising from the conversion or exercise of any convertible securities outstanding or subsisting at the time of the passing of Resolution 6, provided the options or vesting of share awards outstanding or subsisting at the time of the passing of Resolution 6, provided the options or awards were granted in compliance with Part VIII of Chapter 8 of the Rules of Catalist; and (iii) any subsequent bonus issue, consolidation or subdivision of shares. - (iii) The Ordinary Resolution 7 proposed in item 8 above, if passed, is to empower the Directors of the Company to offer and grant options in accordance with the provision of the AES ESOS and pursuant to Chapter 8 of the Rules of Catalist, and to allot and issue Shares under the AES ESOS.
+ii) The Ordinary Resolution 10 proposed in item 10 above, if passed, is to empower the Directors to allot and issue shares in the capital of the Company and/or Instruments (as defined above).
+The aggregate number of shares to be issued pursuant to Resolution 10 (including shares to be issued in pursuance of Instruments made or granted) shall not exceed one hundred per centum (100%) of the total number of issued shares (excluding treasury shares and subsidiary holdings, if any), with a sub-limit of fifty per centum (50%) for share issued other than on a pro-rata basis (including shares to be issued in pursuance of Instruments made or granted pursuant to this resolution) to shareholders with registered addresses in Singapore.
+For the purpose of determining the aggregate number of shares that may be issued, the percentage of the total number of issued shares (excluding treasury shares and subsidiary holdings, if any) at the time of the passing of Resolution 10, after adjusting for (i) new shares arising from the conversion or exercise of any convertible securities outstanding or subsisting at the time of the passing of Resolution 10; (ii) new shares arising from exercise of share options or vesting of share awards outstanding or subsisting at the time of the passing at the time of the passing of Resolution 10; (ii) new shares arising from exercise of share options or awards were granted in compliance with Part VIII of Chapter 8 of the Rules of Catalist; and (iii) any subsequent bonus issue, consolidation or subdivision of shares.

+iii) The Ordinary Resolution 11 proposed in item 11 above, if passed, is to empower the Directors of the Company to offer and grant options in accordance with the provision of the AES ESOS and pursuant to Chapter 8 of the Rules of Catalist, and to allot and issue Shares under the AES ESOS.
 The size of the AES ESOS is limited to twenty per centum (20%) of the total number of issued Shares, excluding treasury shares of the Company on the day preceding the relevant date of grant.